julienrbrt/ut_bitinc_project/README.md

 Emails are sent by `tx2db` at different occasions:

-- a mail is sent to `SYSTEM_ADMINISTATOR_EMAIL` when a new driver is imported.
+- a mail is sent to `SYSTEM_ADMINISTATOR_EMAIL` when a new driver is imported or when a report has to be sent to a driver without email.
 The mail of that driver needs to be manually added into `tx2b` database under the `drivers` table.
 - a mail is sent to the drivers when a report is generated (unless `--skipSendDriverMail` is specified).
 The mail is sent to the address present in the `drivers` table.
 - a mail is sent to `INSTRUCTOR_EMAIL` with all the generated report in one pdf (ready to be print).
+That pdf has to uploaded to the FTP server defined in the `.env`.

 ### Architechture